 We have shared the success rates previously.
 Success after a withdrawal is not 100%.
-First, some people are just unable to stop the acute medications, for different reasons.
-Dropping out of the withdrawal happen in 10 to 20% of people, especially with complex situations.
-This is not the end of the road though.
-Another attempt could be successfully, sometimes with a new preventive or more support.
+First, some people are just unable to stop the acute medications for different reasons.
+Dropping out of the withdrawal happens in 10 to 20% of people, especially in complex situations.
+This is not the end of the road, though.
+Another attempt could be successful, sometimes with a new preventive or more support.

 If you successfully stopped overuse, keep an eye for recurrency

 YOU DID IT!
-You successfully stopped and now you are doing much better.
-But your brain is still prone to headache and to the vicious circle of overuse.
-It is not uncommon, during a more difficult headache phase, to increase the use of acute medications again.
+You successfully stopped, and now you are doing much better.
+But your brain is still prone to headache and the vicious circle of overuse.
+During a more difficult headache phase, it is not uncommon to increase the use of acute medications again.
 25 to 35% of people will relapse.
 Be watchful, use a diary, and if you see things slipping out of control, discuss with your physician to find other ways to decrease your headache frequency.

 Act like a Migraine Warrior!

 Bring this article to your physician.
-This is a freely accessible medical article providing excellent information on MOH and withdrawal for health care providers.
+This freely accessible medical article provides excellent information on MOH and withdrawal for health care providers.

 Fischer MA, Jan A. Medication-overuse Headache (MOH).
 StatPearls.
 Treasure Island (FL): StatPearls Publishing

 Kristoffersen ES, Straand J, Vetvik KG, Benth JS, Russell MB, Lundqvist C. Brief intervention by general practitioners for medication-overuse headache, follow-up after 6 months: a pragmatic cluster-randomised controlled trial.
 J Neurol.
 2016;263(2):344-53.